 It’s harder than you think to feed fresh pasta through a wringer – enroll on a class to teach you the basic dough-making, rolling and cutting skills.

-- Jamie Oliver Recipease adult and child pasta classes, London and Brighton.
-Classes from £20.
+- Jamie Oliver Cookery School pasta master classes, London.
+Classes from £64.

 Offering a wide selection of courses from foraging to professional qualifications, it’s worth seeking out a professional cookery school to suit your bespoke needs.
 Plus, a lot of them are remote, so you get a mini-break out of it too!